skrysmanski/docker-ctrl-c-test/README.txt

 Allows you to test whether a foreground Docker container can be killed with Ctrl+C on your system.

+It does this by continuously pinging localhost from inside the container.

-Youmay use this image if Ctrl+C is not working with a container and you're in doubt whether Ctrl+C works in general.
+You may use this image if Ctrl+C is not working with a container and you're in doubt whether Ctrl+C works in general.

 Build with: